More on struct and trait

 The above two are actually the same definition.
 What they mean is that the type of the parameter

-can be a borrow of any type (hence the use of the generic parameter type T
+item can be a borrow of any type (hence the use of the generic parameter type T) that implements

 a trait.
 In fact, we can have multiple trait bounds for a parameter.